 2. Pre-bidding Preparation and Support: The purpose of pre-bidding activities is to provide technical support for applicants as they prepare their bids and to front-load any administrative tasks to reduce the burden on both ARConnect and applicants during the bidding and adjudication.
-Technical support for applicants will make use of a "round zero" dry-run period of the bidding process.
-During this period, applicants will be encouraged to submit dummy bids to ensure they understand the mechanics of the application.
+Technical support for applicants will make use of a "dry run" period of the bidding process.
+During this period, applicants will be encouraged to submit dry run bids to ensure they understand the mechanics of the application.
+All potential applicants will be permitted to participate in the dry run process.
+Arkansas will ensure that subgrantees will have the opportunity to receive technical assistance through the dry run process.
 In parallel, ARConnect will complete a test run of the adjudication process.
-This round zero will enable two key preparation objectives: First, it will allow ARConnect to provide technical assistance for any applicants that have challenges with submitting satisfactory bids.
-Second, it will provide an opportunity for ARConnect to revise and publish the bidding rules should any logistical issues be identified during the round-zero bidding.
+This dry run will enable two key preparation objectives: First, it will allow ARConnect to provide technical assistance for any applicants that have challenges with submitting satisfactory bids.
+Second, it will provide an opportunity for ARConnect to revise and publish the bidding rules should any logistical issues be identified during the dry run bidding.

-In addition to the round-zero bidding, applicants will be required to submit prequalification applications to confirm the following:
+In addition to the dry run bidding, applicants will be required to submit prequalification applications to confirm the following: